Upper Sacramento Fly Fishing Guides - Redding, California

 Lodging for the Upper Sacramento River

-We would be happy to make suggestions for accommodations.
-From unimproved camping, to "glamping", and motels to B & B's there are options for just about every taste and budget.
+We would be happy to make suggestions for accommodations in the area.
+From unimproved camping, to "glamping”, B & B's to hotels, there are options for just about every taste and budget.
 It you would like information please pick up the phone and call us any time.
+One of our favorite options is the Mossbrae Hotel located in historic Dunsmuir.
+It offers beautiful accommodations within walking distance of local restaurants and close to fishing access on the Upper Sacramento and well within striking distance of the McCloud River.

 Your exciting Upper Sacramento River fly fishing adventure awaits!
-Call Now (707)287-2939 for up to date fishing reportscurrent river conditions and information on experiencing enjoyable and memorable fly fishing for yourself.
+Call Now (707) 287-2939 for up to date fishing reportscurrent river conditions and information on experiencing enjoyable and memorable fly fishing for yourself.
 Dates fill up quickly for many of highly sought after guides so don't delay.
-You may also email us at Info@offthehookflyfishing.com, or fill out our Online Trip Request Form.
+You may also fill out our Online Trip Request Form.

 Booking a